On this page you can find out more information about becoming a Student Ambassador for the English Faculty.

 Ambassadors are welcome to choose to be involved with any or all of the below opportunities, and if you’re interested in applying, I would be grateful if you could specify the types of outreach events you might be interested in on your application form.

 - Creating digital resources for blog and website

-You might choose to contribute to the English Faculty’s Outreach blog and the website pages that I manage.
+You might choose to contribute to our Spotlight on Students section of the English Faculty website.
 This might involve writing about your experience of the application process, what inspired you to study English at Oxford, any advice you would give to prospective students, etc.